 Cleo oversees winery communications and is at the center of all long-term planning.

 Kale Anderson’s passion is producing wines with a sense of place – balancing science and artistry.
-As Pahlmeyer’s Director of Winemaking – Napa Valley, he oversees the production of Pahlmeyer’s Napa Valley wines, including the iconic Bordeaux-style blend, Proprietary Red and the winery’s Waters Ranch Vineyard high above the Napa Valley.
+As Pahlmeyer’s Director of Winemaking, he oversees the production of Pahlmeyer’s Napa Valley wines, including the iconic Bordeaux-style blend, Proprietary Red and Pahlmeyer's Waters Ranch Vineyard on Atlas Peak, perched 2000 feet above Napa Valley.

 With more than 10 years of winemaking experience working with luminaries such as Mark Aubert, Philippe Melka and David Abreu, Kale’s connection to the craft is deeply rooted.
 A California native reared in Santa Rosa, his interest in the wine industry led him to earn a B.S. in Viticulture and Enology from U.C.
 Davis in 2002.
 After graduation, Kale held an internship at Colgin Cellars’ Pritchard Hill Estate, and served as assistant winemaker at Terra Valentine where he also managed an extensive custom-crush program.

 In 2005, Kale joined Cliff Lede Vineyards where he was promoted from assistant winemaker to winemaker for the winery’s Poetry and Cliff Lede labels.